pjtunstall/spotify-scraper/README.md

 ### Concurrency

-The variable `pLimit` determines the number of concurrent (simultaneous) requests being made to the website.
-Low values seem to do best.
+The variable `pLimit` in `scrapeSection` (in `scrape/scrape-section.js`) determines the number of concurrent (simultaneous) requests being made to the website.
+Low values seem to do best, e.g. 1-3.
 A response of HTTP 429 (too-many requests) indicates that we're being rate-limited.
 It's not clear to me whether concurrency gains us any speed overall.
 As `pLimit` is raised, such errors proliferate.

 ### Benchmarking